divanov2004/pset-7/README.md

 Work through these exercises on your own.
 Experiment, make mistakes, ask questions, and fix your mistakes.
 It's the only way to get good at programming.

+While each of these exercises can be solved using only loops and conditional statements, the built-in Array methods will surely make your lives much easier.
+[Read the documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and use these methods to help streamline your code!

 ### Exercise 1 (`commonEnd`)

 Given two arrays, `a` and `b`, return `true` if the arrays have either the same first element or the same last element.
 The arrays must meed the following specifications, otherwise you should return `false`.
 Use strict equality when making your comparisons.